Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Relationship mapping: Affinity, LinkedIn Sales Navigator

-Sharing deal materials securely: Peony — this is the part of the workflow none of the above tools cover well
+Sharing deal materials securely: Peony — the part of the workflow none of the above tools cover

 Recommended Stacks by Budget